-PAUSE: a virtual salon for reflection, conversation and inspiration
+PAUSE: a virtual salon for discussion, inspiration & reflection

 Pause allows space for us to consider some of the big questions made more pressing and visible by Covid-19.
 Pause is built on the idea that we can pause - reflect - in ways that are both intellectually interesting and socially imaginative.
 And that this process is both good for ourselves and our communities.

 Pause focuses on texts, in the broadest sense of that word, to prompt and anchor our conversations.
-Each session begins with a (short) reflection from a Homertonian on a (short) text, film or other object; we’ll then meet in small groups for discussion and reconvene for a brief gathering in to end.
-The programme draws on works of philosophy, literature, science, education, art, economics - in various forms - to help us consider large questions in more interesting ways.
+Each session begins with a prompt from a Homertonian on a short text or film; followed by group discussion.
+The programme draws on works of philosophy, literature, science, education, art, economics - in various forms - to help us consider challenging questions in more interesting ways.

 Co-Curated by Dr Robin Bunce and Dr Alison Wood

 (you only need to register once and we will send you a recurring zoom link)

 Sessions and Suggested Reading